Marcus Índio

-Marcus Vinicius Ferreira Teixeira (born 24 January 1998), better known as Marcus Índio, is a Brazilian professional footballer who plays as a forward for FC Imabari.
+Marcus Vinicius Ferreira Teixeira (born 24 January 1998), better known as Marcus Índio, is a Brazilian professional footballer who plays as a forward for club Nagoya Grampus.

 Career

 Having started his career at Figueirense FC, Marcus Índio spent most of his career with teams in Santa Catarina and Rio de Janeiro.
 In 2022, he was signed by FC Imabari in Japan, where he remains to this day and has made over 130 appearances.